-Election Day is Monday, and the country’s long painful journey may finally be over (for now).
-Remember you really do need to go vote or you really have no reason to complain.
-I am not sure if I have made up my mind for Monday, but that still does not mean that Mr. Pollster (who calls me every night) will ever hear of my decision.
-My suspicion continues to be that we will be voting again some time next year to resolve the “dead heat” that may occur on Monday.
+Election Day is Monday, and the country’s long, painful journey may finally be over (for now).
+Remember, you do need to go vote, or you have no reason to complain.
+I am unsure if I have made up my mind for Monday, but that still does not mean that Mr. Pollster (who calls me every night) will ever hear of my decision.
+My suspicion continues to be that we will be voting again sometime next year to resolve the “dead heat” that may occur on Monday.

-If the Liberals get into power, how are they going to “roll back” that TFSA limit?
+If the Liberals get into power, how will they “roll back” that TFSA limit?
 Going to be quite interesting, no matter how you slice it.

-It seems Toronto will be rocking this weekend, but not just with out of control Personal Finance folks, with the Blue Jays making it to the AL Championship Series (after one of the more interesting games I have ever watched (and I have been watching for over 44 years)).
+It seems Toronto will be rocking this weekend, but not just with out-of-control Personal Finance folks, with the Blue Jays making it to the AL Championship Series (after one of the more exciting games I have ever watched (and I have been watching for over 44 years)).

 My Writings for Week Ending October 16th

-The Thanksgiving weekend gave me some time to dust off a few old ideas and catch up on a little bit of writing as well.
+The Thanksgiving weekend gave me time to dust off a few old ideas and catch up on a little bit of writing.

 - Turkey Election Talk and Money Tweets for the Week, highlighted some of the fun tweets about money and the election this week.

 - Happy Thanksgiving 2015 allowed me to trot out one of my favorite turkey pictures, and yes that was a bird cooked by the fine Mrs. C8j (and that bacon, mmm….)

 - Stats Canada keeps adding interesting data that no one on the campaign trail seems to want to talk about with More Working but also Unemployed in September, how can you have more working and unemployed?
 Read and find out.